This is a guest post by Kim LaJoie.

 Bass Mixing Mistake #5: Thinking everything depends on the bass

 Again, some perspective is in order.
 Bass is very important.
 For a lot of music, getting the bass right is essential.
-It’s necessary, but it’s not sufficient.
-There are a lot of other things that are necessary for a great song.
+It’s necessary, things that are necessary for a great song.
 Yes, you know this.
 Good.
 Don’t lose focus.

 Most times it’s not your tools that need improving, it’s your mind.